 Ease of Installation

 Ceramic and porcelain tiles are easier to place on cement flooring, using a layer of adhesive to stick the tiles in place.
 These can also be installed as a DIY project.
 Granite tiles, however, need professional assistance during installation.

 One of the significant factors to consider is the price of tile flooring in Pakistan.
 Pakistan’s tiling industry is flooded with a lot of imported options for ceramic and porcelain tiles.

 Granite tiles generally offer a standard quality, with high durability and strength.
-Therefore, their price range lies between Rs.
-1,000 to Rs.
-1,200 per metre on average.
+Therefore, their price range lies between PKR 600 to PKR 2200 per square feet.